-In Malawi, workers who pick tea (“pluckers”) are paid piece-rate wages during the main season which lasts four to five months.
-Wages in the off-season are substantially lower, and many workers only rehired for the next main season.
-The Lujeri Tea Estates in the Mulanje district of southern Malawi is partnering with researchers to offer its workers mobile savings accounts and an option to defer part of their wages for the end of the season.
+In Malawi, workers who pick tea are paid piece-rate wages during the main season (four to five months in duration).
+Wages in the off-season are substantially lower.
+The Lujeri Tea Estates in the Mulanje district of southern Malawi and researchers are providing workers with the option to defer payment of part of their wages to the end of the main season.
 The firm employs about 8,000 workers during the main season.
 Around 40 percent of these workers are women.

-Researchers are implementing a randomized evaluation to study the effects of deferred wages and mobile savings accounts both on workers’ investments, consumption, and wellbeing, as well as on the labor supply.
+Researchers are implementing a randomized evaluation to study the effects of deferred wages on workers’ investments, consumption, and well-being, as well as on the labor supply.

 Researchers randomly assigned 870 workers into one of two groups.
 A treatment group has the option to defer receipt of part of their wages for payment at the end of the season.
 A comparison group of workers continues to receive their full wages at the regularly scheduled biweekly paydays.
 Using survey and administrative payroll data, the researchers will examine whether workers in the treatment group save more during the agricultural season, spend more on larger purchases at the end of the season, and consume or work more during the off-season.